ZIB-IOL/FrankWolfe.jl/docs/src/examples.md

-In this example, we project a random point onto a probability simplex with the Frank-Wolfe algorithm using either the specialized LMO defined in the package or a generic LP formulation using MathOptInterface.jl and GLPK as underlying LP solver.
+In this example, we project a random point onto a probability simplex with the Frank-Wolfe algorithm using either the specialized LMO defined in the package or a generic LP formulation using MathOptInterface.jl (MOI) and GLPK as underlying LP solver.
 It can be found as Example 4.4 [in the paper](https://arxiv.org/abs/2104.06675).